LMaver/ROE-Plate-Search/README.md

 A tool for searching the catalogue of UKST plates located at the Royal Observatory of Edinburgh for small bodies

+# Update : Nov '23
+'ImprovedUKSTsearch.py' runs faster and has a GUI for ease of use.
+Run Program, enter small body name(s) and table of plate match results are produced.

 # Included Files
 - PlateSearch.py
 - UKST_Catalogue.txt